 Perched above the National Elk Refuge and two miles from the Grand Teton National Park entrance, the National Museum of Wildlife Art features more than 5,000 items of animal art.

-Here are seven reasons to visit this national gem.
+Here are six reasons to visit this national gem.

 This domineering painting of a bison is both moody and beautiful.
 It's one that captures a longtime resident of the area.

 2. Thomas Mangelsen: A Life in the Wild

 Travel the world with nature photographer and Jackson resident Tom Mangelsen who has spent 40 years capturing the last of Earth's wild places.
 In this exhibit, you'll see tigers, bobcats, polar bears and more.

 Enjoy food to match the views from Graeme and Christine Mara Swain who own Jackson’s Gather Restaurant.

 In 1872, Moran’s paintings of the Yellowstone area helped persuade Congress to designate Yellowstone as the world’s first national park.

 May 5- Aug.26, 2018